 A continuation of the nursing principles introduced in NURS 200.
 The focus is on providing care to clients with complex care needs related to obstetrical conditions and disease processes in selected body systems.
 Prerequisites: NURS 200 and 210.
-Co-requisite: NURS 211 and 232.
-This course is effective winter 2017.
-For MCO prior to winter 2017 see the Nursing Department.
+Corequisite: NURS 211 and 232.